Building Effective Governance Frameworks in Healthcare Organizations

 2. Resource Constraints

-Prioritization: Focus on the most critical areas first, and gradually expand the framework as resources allow.
+Prioritisation: Focus on the most critical areas first, and gradually expand the framework as resources allow.

 3. Resistance to Change